The Physics of Proper Running Form

-I got a "C" in high school physics.
-It wasn't because I wasn't smart - it was because I didn't study.
-I was fascinated by all the cool experiments that my teacher would demonstrate, but I just couldn't bring myself to do the math and to tell you the truth, I was lazy.
-That's water under the bridge at this point, but what I'm discovering now is that I'm applying some of what I was actually able to absorb from that class to my running.
-A huge benefit of following these laws of physics is that when I'm working with them, my running becomes more efficient because the laws of motion are on my side.
-When I'm working against them, I pay for it big time ... with tired or sore body parts.
-I'm still lazy, but I love to run.
+I got a “C” in high school physics.
+It wasn’t because I wasn’t smart – it was because I didn’t study.
+I was fascinated by all the cool experiments that my teacher would demonstrate, but I just couldn’t bring myself to do the math, and to tell you the truth, I was lazy.
+That’s water under the bridge at this point, but what I’m discovering now is that I’m applying some of what I was actually able to absorb from that class, to my running.
+A huge benefit of following these laws of physics is that when I’m working with them, my running becomes more efficient because the laws of motion are on my side.
+When I’m working against them, I pay for it big time … with fatigue and soreness.
+I’m still lazy, but I love to run.

 Basic High School Physics 101 – The Law of the Pendulum:

-"The speed at which a pendulum swings depends on the length of the pendulum, not on the amount of weight at the bottom."
+“The speed at which a pendulum swings, depends on the length of the pendulum.”

 When you want to get a pendulum to swing faster, you need to shorten it.
 If your grandfather clock is running a little slow, you don’t change the weight of that big round disk at the bottom, you just slide the disk up a little.
 In essence, you’re shortening the pendulum.
 So, what does this have to do with running, you ask?

 Plenty.
 Your arms and legs are both pendulums.
 Think about it: when you swing your arm, your shoulder is the top of a pendulum and your hand is at the bottom.
 Likewise, when you swing your leg, your hip is at the top of a pendulum and your foot is at the bottom.
 Therefore, in order to get your pendulum (either your arms or your legs) to swing faster, you need to shorten them.
 There are a number of ways to accomplish this, but I will only tell you the quickest and easiest way: bend.